fusioncharts/dev_centre_docs/getting-started/jquery/install-using-jquery.md

 It helps you add interactive JavaScript charts to your web and mobile applications, combining the delight and comprehensiveness of the FusionCharts Suite XT with the easy-to-use jQuery syntax.

+Some of the basic features of jQuery plugin are:

+* It lets you render jQuery charts that work across PCs(including IE6/7/8), Macs, iPads, iPhones, and Android devices seamlessly.
+* Update chart type, data, and individual cosmetic properties at run-time.
+* Insert, prepend, and append multiple charts in an existing chart container.
+* Customize the look and feel of all elements on the chart.
+* Plot charts from data contained in HTML tables.

 In this article, we will show you how you can download and install the `jQuery helper` and all the other dependencies on your system.
 You can use FusionCharts in your Vue project using any of the two modes given below:

 ## Choose your mode of installation: